More Than Efficiency: Embedding Compression Improves Domain Adaptation in Dense Retrieval: Limitations

 \section{Limitations}

 While our approach demonstrates promising results, several limitations merit consideration.
 First, the method assumes pre-trained encoders already capture sufficient domain-relevant information--for highly specialized domains with unique terminology, PCA's ability to enhance performance is constrained by the original model's knowledge boundaries.
 Second, though unsupervised, our technique still requires an adequate amount of unlabeled target domain samples for reliable covariance estimation; insufficient queries may lead to unstable component extraction.
 Third, the optimal retention ratio proves model- and dataset-dependent, necessitating empirical validation rather than offering universal prescriptive guidelines.
-We leave the criteria for choosing the optimal retention ratio to future works.
-Finally, as a linear transformation, PCA may inadequately capture nonlinear semantic relationships in embedding spaces, suggesting potential for exploring nonlinear dimensionality reduction methods in future work.
+In practice, we use $r=0.9$ as a conservative default and recommend sweeping a small set of retention ratios when validation data is available, falling back to the original embeddings when compression hurts performance.
+Developing automatic criteria for choosing the optimal retention ratio remains an important direction for future work.